logicalclocks/hops-docs/docs/user_guide/tensorflow/horovod.rst

 Working with TensorBoard
 ########################

+When launching your Horovod notebook, TensorBoard will be started automatically.
+So the only thing you need to do in your code to interact with TensorBoard is to import the tensorboard module from the hops python library.
+In addition to writing summaries and your TensorBoard events of course.

-Every process (or GPU) depending on how you want to think of it.
+**Important**: Every process (or GPU) depending on how you want to think of it.
 Will run the exact same python script.
 For this reason, it is import that if you are running any type of checkpointing or writing summaries to TensorBoard, that you wrap that particular code in an if statement where only process 0 performs this action.
 Otherwise concurrent writes to the same file will corrupt the data.

 ::